The Way We Were - 1982

 It was Member for Shepparton Peter Ross Edwards, who was both National Party leader and Deputy Premier of Victoria, who helped drive the push to make the hospital’s move from Mooroopna to Shepparton a priority.

-Mr Hill said limited funding meant that the hospital’s master plan had to be scaled down to fit the state government’s allocation, which is the point where the community stepped in.
+Mr Hill said limited funding meant that the hospital’s master plan had to be scaled down to fit the state government’s allocation; then the community stepped in.

-Shepparton’s growth in the ensuing decades has delighted Mr Hill.
+Shepparton’s growth in the following decades delighted Mr Hill.

-With the current redevelopment in full swing, Mr Hill is optimistic about the future of health care in the Goulburn Valley region.
+With the current redevelopment in full swing, Mr Hill said he was optimistic about the future of health care in the Goulburn Valley region.